Filter By:

 Molly Martin

-Inside a building shaped like (unsurprisingly) a castle is one of the friendliest bars in metro Denver.
+The sunken bar inside this castle-shaped building is one of the friendliest spots for imbibing in metro Denver.
 The vibe is relaxing and unpretentious, as are the patrons.
-Snag a 20-ounce personalized mug for $20, good for a lifetime of 20-ounce pours for 16-ounce prices (enjoy them at the sunken bar).
+Snag a twenty-ounce personalized mug for $20, good for a lifetime of twenty-ounce pours for sixteen-ounce prices.
 The fare is simple but tasty, with budget food specials such as 75-cent wings every Thursday and buy-one-get-one-half-off burgers (among the best in town) on Tuesdays.
 With karaoke, bingo, trivia and chatty regulars of all stripes, you’ll never be bored when you storm the Castle.

 6657 S. Broadway, Littleton, 80121